Ahket-net/docs/MD/CADET Reference Manual.md

 By using `DATAuthentication(TT,DAT; VerificationFee)`, which is the same as `DATAuthentication(TT,AC,DDS; VerificationFee)`. `VerificationFee` is the amount required for verification.

 Implementation:
-   1. If DAT is CAT, fail and instruct to use Authenticating CAT.
+   1. If DAT is CAT, fail and instruct using Authenticating CAT.
    2. (BEXACTSC) Check DDS authorization at TT.
       2.1 If not authorized, returns 'False'
       2.2 If authorized, proceed.